aquilesC/aquiles.me/content/Blue Ocean strategy gives little insight.md

 For example, it uses Novo Nordisk approach with the insuline pen as an example of a company refocusing from "influencer"-led markets (doctors prescribing medicines) to consumer-led decision making.

-Essentially, what the book describes is Novo Nordisk better undestanding who was executing the job (the patient had to self-inject insuline), and all the additional jobs around, including emotional ones such as overcoming the social stigma of injections.
+Essentially, what the book describes is Novo Nordisk better understanding who was executing the job (the patient had to self-inject insuline), and all the additional jobs around, including emotional ones such as overcoming the social stigma of injections.

 The example of NABI building buses with a lower cost of ownership is of a supreme superficiality.
 The only argument here is that they looked at the overall cost of owning a bus, not just of buying one, and they out-competed the rest by having a more affordable alternative based on fiberglass (?)